BornB4Google/swe-3313-fall-2025-team-09/requirements/README.md

     - **Priority:** Needs to Have
     - **Effort:** 1 day
     - **Type:** Functional
-    - **Description:** Users are allowed to remove items from cart, if all items are removed it will go back to main screen
+    - **Description:** Users are allowed to remove items from cart, if all items are removed it will go back to main screen.

 - **Story T9S-9.2**
     - **Name:** Multiple Item Photos